tatsuya-s/cppturbo/README.md

 # cppturbo

-A header-only, C++ implementation of the Turbo colormap
+A header-only, C++ implementation of the [Turbo colormap](https://ai.googleblog.com/2019/08/turbo-improved-rainbow-colormap-for.html)

 <img src="doc/bunny.png" width=50%>

-Source for the above image can be found [here](examples/zbuffer.cpp).
+Source for the above image can be found [here](examples/zbuffer.cpp)

 ## Installation
 Simply add `cppturbo.hpp` to your project

 If you use cppturbo in cmake project:
 ```